NFontPorterias/MutationalLoad_simulations/README.md

 ```bash
 sh Parse_output_SLiM.sh
 ```
 Briefly, this script keeps the simulation results for a number of generations and saves them in separate files.
 Remember!
 If you rescaled the simulations by 10, here generations will be rescaled by 10 too.
-Particurlaly, in our case, we recorded the results for the following generations: 6650,6652,6654,6656, 6659. ()
+Particurlaly, in our case, we recorded the results for the following generations ago (ga): 82,62,42,22,0.
+We grep results for generations: 6650, 6652, 6654, 6656, and 6659 (*e.g.*, "82 ga" corresponds to the "rescaled" generation 6650 in our simulations).

 ### Step3.
-Calculate mutation load and plot the results
+Calculate load and plot the mutational load temporal trajectories
+*R version*: 4.1.1.
+*Required R package*: ggplot2 3.3.5

+Run the following to calculate mutational load values for each model at each sampled generation and plot the results:

 ```bash
 Rscript plot_TrajectoryLoad.R
 ```

+Briefly, this scripts first calculates the frequency of each deleterious mutations in each model and generation.
+Then, estimates mutational load per mutation and lastly calculates mutational load for the population from the load of each mutation.
+See ... for more information.